 Not with just any old paint....you have to use grout paint.

-The last product I have to tell you about today was a total gamechanger for me.
+This next product was a total gamechanger for me.
 I've been annoyed by the outdated tile on my bar area for nearly 3 years.
 It drove me nuts.

 Loving all these tips!!!